Pjsrcool/SCG-Research/Notes/jalangi2_proxy/babel_config_1.md

 emoji-search | No | Google Chrome page is blank event-driven-web-components-realworld-example-app | ? | Currently having issues with installation and running hyperapp-realworld-example-app | Yes | Works over proxy/jalangi2 (both with and without babel transpile).
-This project comes with its own babel config imba-realworld-example-app | No | The babel cmd fails in the proxy, therefore, instrumentation does not occur neomjs-realworld-example-app | No | Ran project without build.
+This project comes with its own babel config imba-realworld-example-app | No | The babel cmd fails in the proxy, therefore, instrumentation does not occur for JS files neomjs-realworld-example-app | No | Ran project without build.
 Main page shows.
 Instrumentation does not trigger.
 Needs investigation owl-realworld-app | No | Google Chrome page is blank.
 Instrumentation does not run.
 Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mod`.
 Attempt as running the "es5" version results on blank page as well. react-image-compressor | No | Google Chrome page is blank